anir-tubi/tubi-roku/README.md

   See: [Add the key to your SSH agent](https://tubitv.atlassian.net/wiki/spaces/SEC/pages/917963346/SSH+Config#Add-the-key-to-your-SSH-agent)

-- After deployment make sure you can download the components you just uploaded to the CDN using the URLs associated with `starterComponentsUrl`, `remoteComponentsUrl`, `rcdnStarterComponentsUrl`, and `rcdnRemoteComponentsUrl` in default.yml.
+- After deployment make sure you can download the components you just uploaded to the CDN using the URLs associated with `starterComponentsUrl` and `remoteComponentsUrl` in default.yml.

   Note: The URLs will require you to replace a part of the URL with version strings.
 For instance: "{{versionMinorUnderscored}}" = "3_2", "{{versionUnderscored}}" = "3_2_34_0".